 The City Charter provides that, at least 90 days before the end of the Fiscal Year, the operating budget for the next Fiscal Year is prepared by the Mayor and submitted to City Council for adoption.
 The budget, as adopted, must be balanced and provide for discharging any estimated deficit from the current Fiscal Year and make appropriations for all items to be funded with City revenues.
 The Mayor's budgetary estimates of revenues for the ensuing Fiscal Year and projection of surplus or deficit for the current Fiscal Year may not be altered by City Council.
 Not later than the passage of the operating budget ordinance, City Council must enact such revenue measures as will, in the opinion of the Mayor, yield sufficient revenues to balance the budget.
 While the City Charter requires the Mayor to submit the operating budget for the next Fiscal Year to City Council at least 90 days before the end of the Fiscal Year, such submissions have occasionally been submitted after such deadline.
-For example, the Mayor submitted the proposed Fiscal Year 2022 operating budget to City Council on April 15, 2021, along with the City's proposed five-year plan for Fiscal Years 2022-2026.
-Such submission was after the 90-day deadline described above.
+The City is in the process of developing the proposed budget for Fiscal Year 2022.
+It is expected to be submitted to City Council on April 15, 2021, which will be after the 90-day deadline described above.
 There is no practical consequence to submitting the proposed budget after the 90-day deadline in the City Charter.
+For more information on the submission schedule for the proposed budget for Fiscal Year 2022, see "OVERVIEW - Fiscal Health of the City - COVID-19 - Fiscal Impact."

 The City Charter provides that, at least 30 days before the end of the Fiscal Year, City Council must adopt by ordinance an operating budget and a capital budget for the ensuing Fiscal Year and a capital program for the six ensuing Fiscal Years.
 If the Mayor disapproves the bills, he must return them to City Council with the reasons for his disapproval at the first meeting thereof held not less than ten days after he receives such bills.
 If the Mayor does not return the bills within the time required, they become law without his approval.
 If City Council passes the bills by a vote of two-thirds of all of its members within seven days after the bills have been returned with the Mayor's disapproval, they become law without his approval.
 While the City Charter requires that City Council adopt the ordinances for the operating and capital budgets at least 30 days before the end of the Fiscal Year, in practice, such ordinances are often adopted after such deadline, but before the end of such Fiscal Year.
-For example, the Fiscal Year 2022 Adopted Budget was presented to City Council on April 15, 2021, approved by City Council on June 24, 2021, and signed by the Mayor on June 28, 2021.
+For example, the City's Fiscal Year 2021 operating budget ordinance was presented to City Council on March 5, 2020, revised and resubmitted to City Council on May 1, 2020, approved by City Council on June 25, 2020, and signed by the Mayor on June 26, 2020.
 There is no practical consequence to adopting the budget ordinances after the deadline in the City Charter, but before the end of the Fiscal Year.